- Review: Wealthsimple

 - Bank verification — via online by entering your account information

-Once completed, your account should be up and running within five business days.
+Once completed, your account should be up and be running within five business days.

 Wealthsimple’s portfolios are comprised of varying positions in low-cost index-based ETFs.
 There are three portfolios, including conservative, balanced and growth.
 The conservative portfolio is a 65/35 stock/bond split, while the growth portfolio is 80/20 favoring stocks, and the balanced portfolio is a 50/50 split.
 In comparison to Betterment’s portfolio, the ETFs used are almost exactly the same.